-Lake Shore Cryotronics announced today that it will be exhibiting at the June 3–5 IEEE MTT International Microwave Symposium (IMS), in Tampa Bay, FL, where they will discuss platforms that enable the study of devices and materials using high-frequency measurements.
+Lake Shore Cryotronics will be exhibiting at the June 3–5 IEEE MTT International Microwave Symposium (IMS), in Tampa Bay, FL, where they will discuss platforms that enable the study of devices and materials using high-frequency measurements.

 Lake Shore probe stations are specifically designed for on-wafer probing and measurement of device samples as a function of temperature and field.
 Interrogating samples at cryogenic temperatures and in high magnetic fields can reveal certain mechanisms of novel materials, particularly in semiconductor and nanoscale device research.
 Low-temperature operation is becoming increasingly important in the development of new electronic devices, including high-speed SiGe-based transistors.